Skip to main content

 # need to change the permissions on the .pem file for it to work properly:

-The above will download the key into the current directory, save it as privKey.pem and change its permissions.
+The above will download the key into the current directory, save it with the name of the variable stored in $KEY_NAME and change its permissions.

 Here are some details about the choices made for the instances about to be deployed: